BillJr99/Ursinus-CS173/_pages/Activities/activity-arrays.md

         <img src="../images/examples/java-visualizer-2darrayidentity.png" alt="Java Visualizer Example of a 2D Array" />
       title: 2D Arrays and Traversals
       questions:
+        - How would you describe a 2D array in terms of usual 1D arrays?
         - Run this code in the <a href=https://cscircles.cemc.uwaterloo.ca/java_visualize/#mode=edit>Java Visualizer</a>.
 What is the output?
         - Re-draw the arrays <code>mat1</code> and <code>mat2</code> as a square grid.
         - Is it possible to re-size these arrays if you need to add additional elements later?
 If so, how, and if not, why not?